jwatson-CO-edu/CogArch/ANN/Graph-NN_01.md

 # Graph Convolutional Network (GCN)
 * The convolution in GCN is the same as a convolution in image CNNs.
 It multiplies neurons with filters to learn from data features.
 * A model learns the features from neighboring nodes.
+# Graph Attention Networks (GAT)
+* Uses masked self-attentional layers to address the drawbacks of GCNConv
 # Recurrent Graph Neural Networks (RGNNs)
 # Gated Graph Neural Networks (GGNNs)